codehub-rony/map-styler/README.md

 - Advanced styling with filters on data attributes
 - Add option to export a basemap layer
 - Click interaction for map features

+Suggestions and ideas for futher development are welcome.